anentropic/experiments-coreml-ane-distilbert/README.md

 Experimenting with https://github.com/apple/ml-ane-transformers

 Basically, Apple provide a version of DistilBERT model that should run on the Neural Engine (ANE) co-processor of Apple Silicon devices, when run via CoreML.
+It is derived from `bert-base-uncased` which was a 110M param model (but DistilBERT may be smaller?).

 The specific model they provide has been pre-trained on the [SST 2](https://huggingface.co/datasets/sst2) dataset, so it provides sentiment classification (either "positive" or "negative").
+Being "uncased" it doesn't care about capitalisation of the input.

 This repo contains a trivial experiment with this model - a cli app you can run that will classify the sentiment of your inputs.